-Papert's approach is part of a pedagogic project (also) called constructivism.
-In a key example, Papert describes how students can be taught about circles by imagining (or better yet themselves enacting) the turtle repeatedly performing the instruction sequence "go forward a little, turn a little".
+Papert described the pedagogic project of LOGO in Mindstorms.
+In a key example, Papert describes how students can be taught about circles by imagining (or better yet themselves enacting) the turtle repeatedly performing the "go forward a little, turn a little".
 He contrasts this with the formal equation of a circle $(x^2 + y^2 = r^2)$ typically taught in an elementary school geometry class.

-In Belgium, where I currently live "bricolage" is the French language equivalent to "DIY" and is often used in a derogatory sense to indicate that something is made in an amateurish way.
+[TODO: Expand: 3 sense of Bricolage: (1) bricolo / derogatory, (2) hacker sense of DIY / duct tape, (3) Levi Strauss (from which Paper borrows the term)] In Belgium, where I currently live "bricolage" is the French language equivalent to "DIY" and is often used in a derogatory sense to indicate that something is made in an amateurish way.
 Papert embraces the term, a central point being how informal/intuitive methods not only appeal to "common sense" but also engage more profoundly with the materiality of its subject than would a formal approach.
 In the case of the circle, the "turtle" method is not only a way for the student to imagine the problem physically, it also relates to methods of differential calculus, something the algebraic formulation misses completely.
+[ADD: Differential calculus, developed (in part) by Newton as a way to try to understand / theorize the motion of planets based on observations... also ? formal decisions make no reference to HOW to do something ]